iasebsil83/ZeldaRTP/README.md

 # Language

-Though informations for this project are available in english, this project is only available in french.
+Though these informations are in **english**, this project is only available in **french**.

-This file has been written this way for a better internationnalization of the project overview.
+This file has been written this way for a better internationalization of the project overview.

 &nbsp;